top of page

 At one point, we were convinced we’d taken a wrong turn, but suddenly the castle appeared out of nowhere, perched dramatically on a hill.

-The views were vast, the moat dramatic, and the bridge into the castle gave us total Game of Thrones vibes.
+The views were vast and the most dramatic, and the bridge into the castle gave us total Game of Thrones vibes.

 We had the place mostly to ourselves, which made it all the more special.